mosu001/hccm/docs/Setup Guide.md

     1. Launch Eclipse
     2. Select "Window" > "Preferences" > "Java" > "Installed JREs"
     3. Confirm that there is an entry for the JRE installed on your computer.
 If not, add it using the path to the the main jre directory (e.g. .\\jre1.8.0\_221)
+5. Set the compiler compliance level as follows (if you get a compliance error)
+    1. Select "Window" > "Preferences" > "Java" > "Compiler"
+    2. Set the compiler compliance level to 1.8
+    3. Apply and close

 ## Create the Java Project